-Mitochondrial disease Unsurprisingly, problems with mitochondrial function can result in mitochondrial disease.
-This encompasses a group of hereditary disorders that can develop in adulthood but frequently manifest at birth or early infancy.
+Mitochondrial disease encompasses a group of hereditary disorders that can develop in adulthood but frequently manifest at birth or early infancy.
 These are multi-system disorders that frequently affect organs with high energy demands such as the brain, heart and muscles.
 Clinical features include poor growth, muscle weakness and neurological problems, with examples including the neurodegenerative disease Leigh Syndrome and mitochondrial DNA depletion syndrome (MDDS) (Tuppen, Blakely, Turnbull, & Taylor, 2010).
 Mitochondrial diseases can have very variable clinical features and age of onset.
-To understand why this happens, consider the genetics of mitochondrial disease and we need to be aware that mitochondria have multiple copies of their own mitochondrial DNA (mtDNA), separate from the nuclear DNA.
-This means that A single cell can have a mixture of both normal mtDNA and mutated mtDNA in its population of mitochondria, which is known as heteroplasmy.
-Therefore, Mitochondrial disease in an individual is not just dependent on the specific gene mutation, but also on the random distribution of mitochondria during cell division and how many unhealthy mitochondria end up in specific cells and tissues (Taylor & Turnbull, 2005).
-Importantly, mitochondria are only inherited from the mother (mitochondria from sperm do not enter the fertilised egg), with heteroplasmy of oocytes partly explaing variability of mitochobdrial disease severity between siblings (not clearly intuitive so suggest cut).
-That mitochondrial diseases, caused by mutations in mtDNA, can be so variable, makes both prenatal diagnostic testing and genetic counselling challenging.